genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/11_running-the-server/01_build.md

 id: build
 ---

-With a database and two modules (Data Server and Event Handler) in place to supply data to the front end, we can now build our server.
+With a database and two modules (a Data Server and an Event Handler) in place to supply data to the frontend, we can now build our server.

-The details of the two modules need to be added to your application's:
+Below are the details of the two modules needed to be added to your application:

-- **processes.xml** file: effectively, this registers the module as part of your application and sets things like logging level
+- **processes.xml** file - registers the module as a part of your application and sets things like logging level
-- **service definitions** file: this sets port numbers for internal messaging
+- **service definitions** file - sets the port numbers for the internal messaging

-That's it.
-Once these files have been correctly updated, you can run a simple command to build, which is available from the gradle menu on the right of your intellij:
+This is done.
+Once these files have been correctly updated, you can run a simple command to build, which is available from the gradle menu on the right of your intellij.

 In your project directory, select **Tasks**/**Build/Assemble**.